ilya-kotelnikov/chromium-cppstyle-assistant-farplugin/README.md

-# Chromium CppStyle Assistant #
+# Chromium C++ Assistant #
-A plugin for FarManager application, written in C++.
+A plugin for Far Manager application, written in C++.

-It is supposed to assist a C++ developer using FarManager as IDE to code in accordance to [Chromium C++ style guide](https://chromium.googlesource.com/chromium/src/+/master/styleguide/c++/c++.md).
+It is supposed to assist a C++ developer using Far Manager as IDE to code in accordance to [Chromium C++ style guide](https://chromium.googlesource.com/chromium/src/+/master/styleguide/c++/c++.md).

-Current version features available for FarManager's Editor:
+Current version features available for Far Manager's Editor:

+  * configurable file masks of C++ source files to enable the features in;
-  * permanently highlight column 80;
+  * highlight column 80 in C++ source files with configurable colors.

-  * watch for whitespaces appearing at line ends and highlight them.
+Please see a short installation instructions in /package/README file.

+Important note: the plugin requires Far Manager 3.0.5254 or higher!

 --------------------------------------------------------------------------------